Izabela88/walkers-website/README.md

        - Solution:

-         - Create context_processors.py file in the walkers app.
+         - Create a context_processors.py file in the walker's app.
-         - Create global_variable function which return context which can be displayed globally.
+         - Create a global_variable function which returns context which can display globally.

-    3. In order to register via social media, I had to enter information in the admin panel.
+    3. To register via social media, I had to enter information in the admin panel.

-       - How I discovered bug:
+       - How I discovered the bug:

-         - I'm not sure what I did, probably I accidentally deleted a sample domain of the site in the admin panel and created another one.
+         - I'm not sure what I did.
+Probably I accidentally deleted a sample domain of the site in the admin panel and created another one.
-         - This error displayed on the screen:
+         - This error is displayed on the screen:

        ![social media bug](/documents/siteid.png)